JoeSharp/comp-sci-maths-lib/README.md

 - Binary Trees: In Order, Pre Order, Post Order
 - Graphs: Depth First, Breadth First

+# Maths

+It also guest stars some algorithms from Secondary Maths

+- Sieve of Eratosthenes (Prime Number generation)

 ## Spec Contents for 2.3.1 Algorithms

 Algorithms for the main data structures, (stacks,